Avi-Sionary/Flixter/README.md

 <img src='walkthrough2.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

 ### Notes
-- Changed background to black and text to whtie because it looks nicer IMO.
+- Changed background to black and text to white because it looks nicer IMO.
 - Added voter average for each movie.
 - RecyclerViews and ViewHolders wouldn't automatically show up when coding them into the XML files, made things confusing.
 - Placing and sizing objects in Design view was annoying.